 Take a road trip through the American midwest to reach Fort Robinson State Park.
-Featured in the 2021 edition of our Ruff Guide to the United States, the park invites two- and four-legged tourists to unearth a treasure trove of local history and beauty.
+Featured in the latest edition of our book, Ruff Guide to the United States, the park invites two- and four-legged tourists to unearth a treasure trove of local history and beauty.
 For much of its existence, Fort Robinson served as an active military post.
 It was the site of Chief Crazy Horse’s death in 1879, and operated as a POW camp and K-9 training facility during World War II.
 Today, the park offers more than 60 miles of pristine pine ridge trails, crystal-blue lakes teeming with bass, and scenic drives through 22,000 acres of prairies.
 Leashed dogs are welcome on all trails, including the popular Red Cloud Butte Trail, which offers scenic views of Lovers Leap Butte.

 You and Fido won’t have to look far for a place to lay your head after exploring Fort Robinson.
 The Old West buildings that once served as housing for officers and enlisted soldiers now welcome tourists.
 Fort Robinson State Park Cabins have been renovated to accommodate modern traveler needs without sacrificing their rustic charm.
 Each unit comes equipped with a stove, refrigerator, cooking utensils, blankets and towels.
 Dogs of any size are welcome for an additional fee of $15 per stay.

 Whitefish Dunes State Park